Running Claude Code from Windows CLI: A Practical Guide

 The tool permission gotcha

-To use tools like WebSearch, WebFetch, Bash, or Edit, you need both flags:
+If you want Claude to use tools like WebSearch, WebFetch, Bash, or Edit in non-interactive mode, you need to pre-approve them with --allowedTools:

 claude -p \